Broken Friendship Quotes: Exploring The Pain Of Friendship Breakups

 • Friendship therapy (FT): FT may take inspiration for many of its methods from marriage and family therapy, which often focuses on improving communication and strengthening key areas of a relationship.
 If your friend is willing to attend, you can both sit down with a friendship therapy provider and discuss your friendship with a neutral third party.

 While these and other types of therapy may help individuals repair a friendship, sometimes one person may not agree to attend therapy.
 In these cases, individuals may benefit from seeing a therapist individually.
 For those who feel hesitant to attend traditional in-person therapy, online therapy may be a viable option.
-Online therapy allows individuals to communicate with a therapist about their friendship challenges through video chats, texting, or phone calls.
-They can also reach out to their therapist 24/7 via in-app messaging, which may be helpful if they experience feelings of grief about a broken friendship in between therapy sessions.
+With online therapy, you can communicate with a therapist about your friendship challenges through video chats, texting, or phone calls.
+You can also reach out to your therapist using “in-app messaging,” and they will respond as soon as they can, which may be helpful if you experience feelings of grief about a broken friendship between therapy sessions.

 Research suggests that online therapy can be as effective as in-person therapy.
-A 2022 systemic review and meta-analysis showed no significant differences between online therapy and in-person therapy.
+A 2022 systematic review and meta-analysis showed no significant differences between online therapy and in-person therapy.

 Takeaway

-While broken friendships can be an isolating and challenging experience, many individuals have been in this same situation.
-This is evident through the numerous quotes about friendship and loss that can be found in science fiction, historical fiction, and other literary works.
+While broken friendships can be an isolating and challenging experience, many individuals have been in this same situation and found peace with it.
+This may be evident through the numerous quotes about friendship and loss that can be found in science fiction, historical fiction, and other literary works.
 If you’re wondering whether to repair a broken friendship, you might consider connecting with a counselor, either in person or online.
 A therapist may be able to help you reflect on what challenges your friendship faces and find a path forward that protects your emotional health.
 Take the first step toward getting help with friendship challenges and reach out to BetterHelp today.

 Form healthier friendships with support